-Michael D. Lambert, 62, has been a director since August 2002.
-From 1996 until he retired in May 2002, he served as Senior Vice President for Dell Inc.'s Enterprise Systems Group.
+Michael D. Lambert, 65, has been a director since August 2002.
+From 1996 until he retired in May 2002, he served as Senior Vice President for the Enterprise Systems Group of Dell Inc., a computer system company.
 During that period, he also participated as a member of a six-man operating committee at Dell, which reported to the Office of the Chairman.
-Mr. Lambert served as Vice President, Sales and Marketing for Compaq Computer Corporation from 1993 to 1996.
+Mr. Lambert served as Vice President, Sales and Marketing for Compaq Computer Corporation, a global information technology company, from 1993 to 1996.
 Prior to that, for four years, he ran the Large Computer Products division at NCR/AT&T Corporation as Vice President and General Manager.
 Mr. Lambert began his career with NCR Corporation, where he served for 16 years in product management, sales and software engineering capacities.
+Within the last five years, Mr. Lambert served as a director of Vignette Corp.